 Actions for Families

 Actions targeting children under 13 or providing content explicitly for children under 13 are only allowed as part of the Actions for Families program.
 This includes Actions designed for use by mixed audiences that include children under the age of 13.
-Currently, Actions for Families program is only available in the United States, Canada, United Kingdom, France, Italy, Germany, Australia, and Japan.
+The Actions for Families program is available in every Actions on Google locale except for the following: China, Cuba, Iran, North Korea, Morocco, Sudan, Syria, Tunisia, and Yemen.

 Actions participating in the Actions for Families program must meet the eligibility criteria in this section and comply with the Terms of Service for Actions on Google, including the Actions for Families Addendum.